Racism in the United Kingdom: Black people

+Gypsy, Roma and Traveller people

+Racism against Gypsy, Roma and Traveller people is widespread in the United Kingdom, with surveys indicating that levels of prejudice against GRT people are higher than against any other group.
+A 2022 YouGov poll found that 45% of people would be uncomfortable living next door to a Gypsy or Traveller, 38% would be uncomfortable with their child playing at GRT child's house, 33% would be uncomfortable with their child marrying a Gypsy or Traveller, and 34% would be uncomfortable with a Gypsy or Traveller visiting or working on their house.
+Negative portrayals of GRT people in the press and on television are common, and reports of hate crime against GRT people have been documented to increase in the weeks following their publication.
+Racist comments against Gypsies and Travellers are common on social media and newspaper websites, these frequently include incitement to violence against GRT people, wishing death upon them, and even calls for genocide.

 South Asians

-Racism against British Asians is committed not only by long-established white Britons, but also by other immigrant races that came to the UK.
-South Asians have also carried out racially motivated murders and attempted murders of English and other White British people in their homeland.
+Racism against British Asians is committed not only by long-established white Britons but also by other immigrant races that came to the UK.

 Xenophobia in modern Britain is also tied to Islamophobia and Hinduphobia, and the growing hate crimes against those within these minority groups.
 This is fuelled by groups such as the English Defence League (EDL) that target ethnic minorities from countries where Islam is the major religion.
 This is directly related to the racist notions that have been perpetuated throughout British history.
-The current hate against these groups can be shown to reflect the attitudes in the sixties by politicians such as Enoch Powell and are still prevalent today in debate and discussion.
+The current hate against these groups can be shown to reflect the attitudes in the 1960s by politicians such as Enoch Powell and are still prevalent today in debate and discussion.